AqilAhamed/PersonalProjects/README.md

 # Personal Projects

 ### A-Level Rank Points Calculator
 A-Level Rank Points Calculator is a webapp that asks users to key in their A-Level Grades which then returns their rank points.
-Front-end is created with HTML and styled it with CSS.
+Front-end is created with HTML, CSS and a bit of Javascript.
 As for the back-end, it runs on Flask and Python.
+The webapp is deployed through Heroku.
 I am currently working on adding options to ask users for their subject combinations in JC and in Secondary School which then returns a table of courses they are eligible for in NUS, NTU and SMU.

 ### Automated Typewriter Bot
 To explore automation, I had created a typeracing bot using Python with selenium and pyautogui that automatically opens up a web browser, goes to TypeRacer.com and types the paragraph that needs to be typed out at high speeds.
 I have made it for multiplayer races as well where the user has to key in the string "go" in the python terminal when the race is about to start.